-Altria Client Services LLC and U.S. Smokeless Tobacco Company LLC (collectively referred to as "Altria") filed a complaint in the U.S. District Court, Middle District of North Carolina in May 2020 accusing RJRV of infringement of nine patents owned by Altria based on the commercialization of RJRV's VUSE Alto, VUSE Vibe and certain Velo products.
+Altria Client Services LLC and U.S. Smokeless Tobacco Company LLC (collectively referred to as "Altria") filed a complaint in the U.S. District Court, Middle District of North Carolina (MDNC) in May 2020 accusing RJRV of infringement of nine patents owned by Altria based on the commercialization of RJRV's VUSE Alto, VUSE Vibe and certain Velo products.
 In July 2020, RJRV filed an Answer to the Complaint and Counterclaims for non-infringement and invalidity of each asserted patent.
 On January 5, 2021, Altria filed an Amended Complaint that adds MBI as a defendant with respect to the Velo product claims.
 On March 11, 2021, Altria moved the Court to amend the complaint to include a claim under 35 USC 271(g), which was denied in September 2021.
 Fact discovery and expert discovery has concluded.
 The Court issued its claim construction Order on May 12, 2021.
 On November 8, 2021, the Court granted dismissal of willfulness claims on the patents asserted against Alto/Vibe.
 Prior to trial, the Court granted RJRV's motion to enforce a partial settlement agreement on dismissal of the patents asserted against Vibe and Altria dismissed all claims against Velo products and MBI along with one of the four patents asserted against Alto, leaving only three patents asserted against Alto for trial.
 Trial was held on August 29, 2022 to September 7, 2022.
-The jury found infringement by the accused product and awarded approximately \$95 million in damages.
+The jury found infringement by the accused Alto product and awarded approximately \$95 million in damages.
 Post-trial briefing is complete.
 RJRV's motions for a new trial and judgment as a matter of law were denied.
-The court issued an order on Altria's motion for ongoing royalties on 27 January 2023, denying Altria's request to double the jury's awarded royalty rate for post-trial sales and setting the royalty rate applicable to post-trial sales to the jury's awarded rate of 5.25%.
+The court issued an order on Altria's motion for ongoing royalties on January 27, 2023, denying Altria's request to double the jury's awarded royalty rate for post-trial sales and setting the ongoing royalty rate applicable to post-trial sales to the jury's awarded rate of 5.25%.
 Altria did not request entry of an injunction and has stipulated it will not enforce the monetary judgment until appeals are exhausted.
 On February 10, 2023, RJRV noticed its appeal to the U.S. Court of Appeals for the Federal Circuit.
-Appellate briefing has been completed.
-The Federal Circuit has not scheduled a date for oral argument.
-RJRV has notified the supplier of its intent to seek indemnification for any losses incurred with regard to this matter.
+On December 19, 2024, the Federal Circuit affirmed the lower court's judgment.
+RJRV requested a rehearing by the Federal Circuit.